Draga Mašin

-Early life
+Early life and ancestry

-Draga was the fourth daughter of Panta Lunjevica, a prefect of the Aranđelovac area, and wife Anđelija (née Koljević).
+Draga was the fourth daughter of Panta Lunjevica, a prefect of the Aranđelovac area, and his wife, Anđelija Anđa Koljević, the daughter of the President of the Municipality of Čačak.
 Draga was the sixth of seven siblings.
 She had two brothers, Nikola and Nikodije, and four sisters, Hristina, Đina, Ana and Vojka.
-Draga's mother was a dipsomaniac and her father died in a lunatic asylum.
+Her mother was a dipsomaniac and her father died in a lunatic asylum.
+Vujan Monastery, burial ground of Lunjevica family, was renovated by her father.

-Draga was the granddaughter of Nikola Lunjevica, a relative of Princess Ljubica of Serbia and close comrade of Prince Miloš, her husband's great-granduncle.
-Her paternal grandmother was Đurđija Čarapić, a relative of vojvoda Ilija Čarapić (died 1844), husband of Karađorđe Petrović's daughter Stamenka Karađorđević.
+Draga's family was very well connected.
+She was the granddaughter of Nikola Lunjevica, a blood relative of Princess Ljubica of Serbia and a close comrade of Prince Miloš, her husband's great-granduncle.
+Her paternal grandmother was Đurđija Čarapić (1804-1882), the daughter of Tanasije Čarapić and his wife Ivana Čarapić, who herself was a cousin of Karađorđe's wife Jelena. Đurđija was also a niece of Vasa Čarapić and first cousin of his son, Vojvoda Ilija Čarapić (d.
+1844), first modern Mayor of Belgrade, who was married to Stamenka Karađorđević (1799-1875) the fourth daughter of Karađorđe Petrović.
+Draga's aunt was married to Danilo Stefanović, who served as the Prime Minister of Serbia.

 At the age of nine, Draga was sent to school in Belgrade, where she completed her school-education.
 Then she attended the "Cermanka's Institute" or "Women's Institute".
-There she learned several foreign languages, including Russian, French and German.
-During her stay in Belgrade, Draga began to write novels and short stories and to translate books for money.
-Despite the fact that the father took a lot of care about her, she began to earn her living as a very young girl.
-She even published some interesting stories for foreign journals.
-She liked to read and especially liked to read Stendhal.
-At the time of her second marriage, she was the widow of Svetozar Mašin (1851-1886), a Czech civil engineer, son of Jan Mašin, who served as the royal physician to King Milan, her future father in law.
+There she learned foreign languages: Russian, French and German.

+During her stay in Belgrade, Draga began to write novels and short stories as well as to translate books for money.
+Despite the fact that her father took good care of her, she began to earn her living as a very young girl.
+She published some well informed stories for foreign journals.
+She liked to read and was particularly fond of Stendhal's works.
+At the time of her second marriage, she was the widow of Svetozar Mašin (1851-1886), a Czech civil engineer, the son of Jan Mašin, royal physician to King Milan, her future father-in-law.
 She married Svetozar in August 1883 in the Cathedral Church of Belgrade.
+In 1891, a widow, due to her family connections, she became lady-in-waiting to Queen Natalie.